Kiyasudeenjamal/Kiyasudeenjamal/README.md

 # About Me

-I'm an aspiring data analyst with an MCA background, currently offered in INFOSYS.
+I'm an aspiring data analyst with an MCA background.
 Passionate about extracting insights from data to drive informed decisions.
 Eager to apply analytical skills to real-world projects and contribute to data-driven solutions.

 ## Skills 🛠️